Reimagining just and generative futures

 This integrated Master’s Programme aims to equip people with the knowledge, experience and skills they will need if they are to grow and develop to be ready for a different future.

-Delivered by Stellenbosch University’s School of Public Leadership in partnership with the Sustainability Institute, the Master’s Programme in Sustainable Development is a multi-disciplinary global programme in the planning, management and practice of sustainable development.
+Delivered by Stellenbosch University’s Centre for Sustainability Transitions in partnership with the Sustainability Institute, the Master’s Programme in Sustainable Development is a multi-disciplinary global programme in the planning, management and practice of sustainable development.
 Signing up for a PGDip or MPhil in Sustainable Development means more than an accreditation.
 You will meet and build a life-long network with a diverse group of like-minded, South African and international graduate students and working professionals, who are seeking to gain practical insights and deepen their understanding of what sustainability and just futures means.

 It comprises of two connected formal degrees, where students can choose to exit the programme after one year, and graduate with a PGDip qualification: